boylesoftware/x2node-rsparser/README.md

 	p.id                        -- group person record rows together
 ```

-Several important notes about the example above:
+Several important points about the example above:

 * Columns that belong to the collection properties *must* always be at the end of the columns list.
 Given that only one collection property can be fetched at a given nesting level, no column that belongs to the parent object can appear *after* the collection property column and the columns that belong to the collection elements.